Nonparametric Learning of Two-Layer ReLU Residual Units: Nonparametric Learning: Layer 2

-Empirically speaking, we cannot solve an inequality that pointwisely holds w.r.t.~the support space if we only observe finite samples\shaycomment{$\leftarrow$ I am not sure what you mean by that. is pointwisely referring to coordinate wise?}.
-We can only estimate $\mC$ by solving the inequality that pointwisely holds w.r.t.~each sample.
+Empirically speaking, we cannot solve an inequality that holds w.r.t.~to every point in the support space if we only observe finite samples.
+We can only estimate $\mC$ by solving the inequality that holds w.r.t.~each sample.
 Following this, we formulate such estimation as to find a feasible point in the space defined by a set of linear inequalities, each of which corresponds to a sample: $\mC\vy^{(i)} - \vx^{(i)} \geq 0$.
-Each point in the feasibility defined by the inequalities has a one-to-one correspondence in the solution space to layer 2 QP (\Autoref{equ:layer2-QP-obj}): $\mC \leftrightarrow (\mC, \{\mC\vy^{(i)} - \vx^{(i)}\}_{i\in[n]})$.
-The set of inequalities can be solved by a standard LP with a constant objective and constraints being the inequalities, i.e.
+Each point in the feasibility defined by the inequalities has a one-to-one correspondence in the solution space to layer 2 QP (\cref{equ:layer2-QP-obj}): $\mC \leftrightarrow (\mC, \{\mC\vy^{(i)} - \vx^{(i)}\}_{i\in[n]})$.
+The set of inequalities can be solved by a standard LP with a constant objective and with constraints that are inequalities, i.e.

-With the one-to-one correspondences, LP: \autoref{equ:layer2-LP-noiseless} and QP: \Autoref{equ:layer2-QP-obj} have equivalent solution spaces.
-Moreover, LP: \autoref{equ:layer2-LP-noiseless} is also a convex program since both objective and constraints of a standard LP are linear. \autoref{alg:preReLU-TLRN-QP-Layer2} summarizes the layer 2 estimator: Simply solve the QP/LP\footnote{We use \texttt{CVX} \citep{cvx, gb08} that calls \texttt{SDPT3} \citep{toh1999sdpt3} (a free solver under \texttt{GPLv3} license) and solves our convex QP/LP in polynomial time.
-See \autoref{app:solving-convex-programs} for technical details. } and return the inverse of $\hat{\mC}$ as layer 2 weights estimate and $\hat{\bm{\Xi}}$ as $\vx\mapsto\left(\mA^\ast\vx\right)^+$ estimate.
-Regardless of time complexity, QP and LP in \autoref{alg:preReLU-TLRN-QP-Layer2} work equivalently since their solution spaces are equivalent to each other.
+With the one-to-one correspondences, LP: \cref{equ:layer2-LP-noiseless} and QP: \cref{equ:layer2-QP-obj} have identical solution spaces (feasible regions) for layer 2.
+Moreover, LP: \cref{equ:layer2-LP-noiseless} is also a convex program.

+\cref{alg:preReLU-TLRN-QP-Layer2} summarizes the layer 2 estimator: Simply solve the QP/LP\footnote{We use \texttt{CVX} \citep{cvx, gb08} that calls \texttt{SDPT3} \citep{toh1999sdpt3} (a free solver under \texttt{GPLv3} license) and solves our convex QP/LP in polynomial time.
+See \cref{app:solving-convex-programs} for technical details. } and return the inverse of $\hat{\mC}$ as the estimate of layer 2 weights and $\hat{\bm{\Xi}}$ as $\vx\mapsto\left(\mA^\ast\vx\right)^+$ estimate.
+Regardless of time complexity, QP and LP in \cref{alg:preReLU-TLRN-QP-Layer2} work equivalently since their solution spaces are equivalent to each other.

-As per this section, nonparametric learning directly finds a unique layer 2 estimate under \autoref{cond:layer-2-unique}.
-In the general case without \autoref{cond:layer-2-unique} (discussed in \autoref{app:layer2-generalization}), nonparametric learning essentially reduces the possible values of $\mB$ from $\R^{m\times d}$ to a $\mB^\ast$ scale-equivalent matrix space, where LR uses sampled data much more efficiently than vanilla LR on layer 2 (\autoref{sec:lr}).
+Our nonparametric learning directly finds a unique layer 2 estimate under \cref{cond:layer-2-unique}.
+In the general case without \cref{cond:layer-2-unique} (discussed in \cref{app:layer2-generalization}), nonparametric learning essentially reduces the possible values of $\mB$ from $\R^{m\times d}$ to a $\mB^\ast$ scale-equivalent matrix space, where LR uses sampled data much more efficiently than vanilla LR on layer 2 (\cref{sec:lr}).